JiuqingDong/PDOOD/Readme.md

 * The manuscript is currently under peer review.
 We submitted it to computer and electronics in agriculture.
 * Authors: Jiuqing Dong, et al.
-* We will release the code and complete this documentation as soon as possible.
+* We will release the complete code and complete this documentation after the article is published.

 ### Installation